zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Shana says she’s a storm chaser.
 She says, “I’ve ca ptured lots of tropical storms on film, and even a small tornado, but never a hurr icane or typhoon.”
 Shana says that she has been able to make a video of tropical storms and even a small tornado, but never a “hurricane” (hurricane) or typ hoon.
 Remember, a “hurricane” is a cyclone that is in the Atlantic Ocean.
 A “typh oon” is a cyclone in the Indian or Pacific Oceans.

 In the United States, we used to give hurricanes, s torms coming out of the Atlantic Ocean, names of women.
 But more recently, they’ve started giving men’s names to hurricanes as well because men want to be equal to women when it comes to storms, I guess.
 I don’t know.
-Typhoons ar e also given names, but there the system is much more complicated.
+Typhoons are also given names, but there the system is much more complicated.
 It isn’t  just the name of a man or woman.

 Back to our story, Aecio says, “You mean you actual ly chase after storms?”
 Shana says, “Yeah, it’s fun.
 I hope one day to be t here for a really big one and somehow get into the eye where it’s calm.”
 The “eye ” of a cyclone is the central part of the hurricane or a typhoon where the wind i s moving around you.
 You’re in the middle of where the wind is moving.
 Apparent ly, in the eye of a cyclone, it is “calm” (calm), meaning there aren’t any strong w inds.